At which campus can I study this program?

 Careers

 Kinesiology students have many career options after graduation.
-Discussion with an adviser, Kinesiology faculty, or professionals in the field can provide additional insight.
+Discussion with Kinesiology faculty, an adviser, or professionals in the field through internship experiences can provide additional insight.
 Many students use their Penn State Kinesiology degree in allied health and wellness fields, working with a wide range of populations in many different settings.
-Our applied learning opportunities give students hands-on experience to work with children and adults to promote health and wellness.
-Kinesiology students are valuable employees, with their strong scientific background that they can apply to solving problems related to human movement.
+The applied learning opportunities in our curriculum give students hands-on experience to work with children and adults to promote health and wellness.
+Kinesiology graduate are well-rounded and valuable employees with their strong scientific foundation that can be applied to solving problems related to human movement.

 MORE INFORMATION ABOUT POTENTIAL CAREER OPTIONS FOR GRADUATES OF THE KINESIOLOGY PROGRAM